-a.
-Progress Reports

-- At the end of the first three weeks of a grading period, a progress report must be sent home for any student whose grade average in any class is lower than 70 and is in danger of failing.
-Progress reports will be given in numerical terms.
-The Brownsville Learning Academy may submit progress reports in non-numerical terms. - 2.
+- a.
+Progress Reports - At the end of the first three weeks of a grading period, a progress report must be sent home for any student whose grade average in any class is lower than 70 and is in danger of failing.
+Progress reports will be given in numerical terms. - 2.
 Progress Reports are intended to inform parents and students of deficiencies that need to be corrected in course(s) in time for parent/teacher conferences to be scheduled.
 The notice must provide for the signature of the student's parent/guardian and be returned to the district for students who are failing.
 The report must include the number of times a student has been absent. - 3.
 The above mentioned requirements do not apply to married students.
 [EIA Legal] - 4.
-Schools may choose to provide progress reports to other students at their discretion. - Students in Special Education must receive IEP Progress Report every six weeks or marking period reporting on academics, behavior, and/or instructional/related services as determined by student's goals and objectives.
+Schools may choose to provide progress reports to other students at their discretion. - 5.
+At the end of every six weeks or marking period, IEP Progress Reports must be sent home for any student in the Special Education Program.
+These IEP Progress